PhysicsDaily/PhysicsDaily.github.io/docs/index.md

 # Welcome to Physics Daily 🌌

-A comprehensive physics study resource following **University Physics by Sears & Zemansky**.
+A comprehensive physics study resource covering all major topics.

 ## What You'll Find Here